mariamrakka/vsd-hdp/README.md

 Note that some of the floorplan switches (can be included with the command above) are FP_CORE_UTIL (floorplan core utilization), FP_ASPECT_RATIO (floorplan aspect ratio), FP_CORE_MARGIN (Core to die margin area), FP_IO_MODE (defines pin configurations: 1 = equidistant and 0 = not equidistant), FP_CORE_VMETAL (vertical metal layer), and FP_CORE_HMETAL (horizontal metal layer).
 The default values of these are defined in OpenLane/configuration/floorplan.tcl.
 In order to overwite these, we can define those switches in OpenLane/designs/<design name: picorv32a>/config.json.
 Note that in OpenLane, horizontal and vertical metal are one value added to the value we specify.

-To view the layout the floorplan in magic, I used the command below in the results/floorplan directory (note that in my case the pdk was previously downloaded on my desktop in the open_pdks directory):
+To view the layout of the floorplan in magic, I used the command below in the results/floorplan directory (note that in my case the pdk was previously downloaded on my desktop in the open_pdks directory):

 ```bash
 magic read -T /home/mariam/Desktop/open_pdks/sky130/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.min.lef def read picorv32.def &